-4.7.2 orientationAngle: angle of rotation from reference coordinates.
+5.7.2 orientationAngle: angle of rotation from reference coordinates.

-The block orientationAngle $\{...\}$ accepts the same base options as the component orientation: atoms, refPositions, refPositionsFile.
+The block orientationAngle $\{\ldots\}$ accepts the same base options as the component orientation: atoms, refPositions, refPositionsFile, refPositionsCol and refPositionsColValue.
 The returned value is the angle of rotation θ between the current and the reference positions.
-This angle is expressed in degrees within the range $[0^{\circ}:180^{\circ}]$.
+This angle is expressed in degrees within the range $[0^\circ:180^\circ]$.

-List of keywords (see also 4.2, 4.12, 4.13 and 4.15 for additional options):
+List of keywords (see also 5.2, 5.14, 5.15 and 5.17 for additional options):

-- atoms same definition as atoms (rmsd component) - refPositions same definition as refPositions (rmsd component)

-- refPositionsFile same definition as refPositionsFile (rmsd component) - forceNoPBC Use absolute rather than minimum-image distances? (see description)
+- atoms same definition as atoms (rmsd component) - refPositions same definition as refPositions (rmsd component) - refPositionsFile same definition as refPositionsFile (rmsd component) - refPositionsCol same definition as refPositionsCol (rmsd component) - refPositionsColValue same definition as refPositionsColValue (rmsd component) - forceNoPBC Use absolute rather than minimum-image distances? (see description)

-4.7.3 orientationProj: cosine of the angle of rotation from reference coordinates.
+5.7.3 orientationProj: cosine of the angle of rotation from reference coordinates.

-The block orientationProj $\{...\}$ accepts the same base options as the component orientation: atoms, refPositions, refPositionsFile.
+The block orientationProj $\{\ldots\}$ accepts the same base options as the component orientation: atoms, refPositions, refPositionsFile, refPositionsCol and refPositionsColValue.
 The returned value is the cosine of the angle of rotation θ between the current and the reference positions.
 The range of values is [-1:1].

-List of keywords (see also 4.2, 4.12, 4.13 and 4.15 for additional options):
+List of keywords (see also 5.2, 5.14, 5.15 and 5.17 for additional options):

-- atoms same definition as atoms (rmsd component) - refPositions same definition as refPositions (rmsd component) - refPositionsFile same definition as refPositionsFile (rmsd component) - forceNoPBC Use absolute rather than minimum-image distances? (see description)
+- atoms same definition as atoms (rmsd component) - refPositions same definition as refPositions (rmsd component) - refPositionsFile same definition as refPositionsFile (rmsd component) - refPositionsCol same definition as refPositionsCol (rmsd component) - refPositionsColValue same definition as refPositionsColValue (rmsd component) - forceNoPBC Use absolute rather than minimum-image distances? (see description)

-4.7.4 spinAngle: angle of rotation around a given axis.
+5.7.4 spinAngle: angle of rotation around a given axis.

 The complete rotation described by orientation can optionally be decomposed into two subrotations: one is a "spin" rotation around e, and the other a "tilt" rotation around an axis orthogonal to e.
 The component spinAngle measures the angle of the "spin" sub-rotation around e.
-List of keywords (see also 4.2, 4.12, 4.13 and 4.15 for additional options):
+List of keywords (see also 5.2, 5.14, 5.15 and 5.17 for additional options):

-- atoms same definition as atoms (rmsd component) - refPositions same definition as refPositions (rmsd component) - refPositionsFile same definition as refPositionsFile (rmsd component) - axis Special rotation axis
+- atoms same definition as atoms (rmsd component) - refPositions same definition as refPositions (rmsd component) - refPositionsFile same definition as refPositionsFile (rmsd component) - refPositionsCol same definition as refPositionsCol (rmsd component)